dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-dummy-encoding.png">

 The target column, `y`, also needs to be encoded.
+Insert the following code into a new cell in the notebook.

 ```python
 encoder = LabelEncoder()